holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 type = 'websocket'
 ```

-Finally add the sim2h network connection:
+Finally, add the sim2h network connection:
 ```toml
 [network]
 type = 'sim2h'
 sim2h_url = 'wss://localhost:9000'
 ```

-The easiest thing to do now is copy this config file and change a few lines:
+The easiest thing to do now is to copy this config file and change a few lines:
 ```bash
 cp conductor-config-alice.toml conductor-config-bob.toml
 ```